J MATERIAL ACCOUNTING POLICIES

 The residual values are not more than 5% of the original cost of the asset.

+Major overhaul costs are depreciated over the estimated life of the economic benefit derived from the overhaul.
 The carrying amount of the remaining previous overhaul cost is charged to the Statement of Profit and Loss.

-An asset’s carrying amount is written down immediately to its recoverable amount if the asset’s carrying amount is greater than its estimated recoverable amount.
 Estimated useful lives, residual values and depreciation methods are reviewed annually, taking into account commercial and technological obsolescence as well as normal wear and tear and adjusted prospectively, if appropriate.

-An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
+An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in profit or loss within other expenses or other income or other expenses, as applicable.

 1.6 Impairment of assets

-Intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment or more frequently if events or changes in circumstances indicate that they might be impaired.
-Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognized for the amount by which the asset’s carrying amount exceeds its recoverable amount.
+is recognised for the amount by which the asset’s carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset’s fair value less costs of disposal and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
 Non-financial assets that suffered impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

 1.7 Inventories

-Raw materials, stores and spares, work in progress, traded goods, acquired scrap and finished goods Raw materials, stores and spares, work in progress, traded goods, acquired scrap and finished goods are stated at the lower of cost and net realizable value.
+Raw materials, stores and spares, work in progress, traded goods, acquired scrap and finished goods are stated at the lower of cost and net realisable value.
+The comparison of cost and net realisable value is made on an item-by-Item basis.
 Cost of raw materials, traded goods and acquired scrap comprises cost of purchases on moving weighted average basis.
 Cost of work-in progress and finished goods comprises direct materials, direct labour and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
 Cost of inventories also includes all other costs incurred in bringing the inventories to their present location and condition.
 Costs are assigned to individual items of inventory on moving weighted average basis.
 Costs of purchased inventory are determined after deducting rebates and discounts.
-Net realizable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.

 1.8 Investment in subsidiaries, joint ventures and associate